gryBox/AttnGAN/README.md

 ## pytig
-pytig is a python library for users looking to experiment, research or implement in production, text to image libaries without the hassle.
-In addition it is a place for contributors to upgrade the algorithm(s) supported by pytig.

-## Motivation
-Programmatically generating images from text is a powerful concept with many practical applications in numerous fields sucha as education, engineering, game making.
-However in practice using these algorithms to generate images can be a difficult multi-step process i.e. (AttmGAN)[AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks]
+Programmatically generating images from text is a powerful concept with many practical applications in numerous fields such as education, engineering, game making.
+However in practice using these algorithms to generate images can be a difficult multi-step process i.e. [AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks](http://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_AttnGAN_Fine-Grained_Text_CVPR_2018_paper.pdf) by Tao Xu, Pengchuan Zhang, Qiuyuan Huang, Han Zhang, Zhe Gan, Xiaolei Huang, Xiaodong He.
+(This work was performed when Tao was an intern with Microsoft Research).

 ## Usage
 `pip install pytig`